ubc-library-rc/intro-git/content/03_sync.md

 Output
 {: .label .label-yellow }
 ~~~
-On branch master
+On branch main
-Your branch is up-to-date with 'origin/master'.
+Your branch is up-to-date with 'origin/main'.
 nothing to commit, working tree clean
 ~~~

-This output lets us know where we are working (the master branch).
+This output lets us know where we are working (the main branch).
 We can also see that we have no changes to commit, and you'll find a copy of the "index.md" file in your GitHub "hello-world" repository.

 ### Reviewing local changes